 3) Mindfulness Awareness Script

-Each of the above processes is a part of a natural progression.
+Each of the above processes is a natural progression.
 All the free guided mindfulness meditation scripts work together.
 They enable us to recognize the enjoyable moments of life we would otherwise miss when we live on autopilot.

 1) Seated Guided Meditation Script